Coca-Cola Enterprises: History

 The Coca-Cola Company decided to consolidate the many independent bottling groups in the Coca-Cola System.
 Previously, independent businesses in remote geographic areas bottled Coca-Cola products and distributed the merchandise to stores.

 In 1980, Coca-Cola acquired the Coca-Cola Bottling Company of New York for $215 million.
 In 1982, Coca-Cola acquired the Associated Coca-Cola Bottling Company for $417.5 million.
 In 1986, Coca-Cola acquired the bottling operations of Beatrice Foods and the bottling operations of the Lupton family.
 Coca-Cola Enterprises Inc. was spun off from The Coca-Cola Company in 1986.

 After buying these bottlers, Coca-Cola spun this function off to anchor bottlers in various parts of the world.
 Coca-Cola Enterprises continued to acquire regional bottlers throughout the 1990s.

-The company had its headquarters in Atlanta, Georgia and was a separate corporation from The Coca-Cola Company; both companies are listed on the New York Stock Exchange and are components of the S&P 500.
+The company had its headquarters in Atlanta, Georgia and was a separate corporation from The Coca-Cola Company; both companies were listed on the New York Stock Exchange and were components of the S&P 500.

 Similar anchor bottlers include the South Pacific area's Coca-Cola Amatil, Eastern Europe's Coca-Cola Hellenic, and Latin America's Coca-Cola FEMSA.